Wish You Were Here (Pink Floyd song): Composition

 In the original album version, the song segues from "Have a Cigar" as if a radio had been tuned away from one station, through several others (including a radio play and one playing the opening of the finale of Pyotr Ilyich Tchaikovsky's Fourth Symphony), and finally to a new station where "Wish You Were Here" is beginning.
 The radio was recorded from Gilmour's car radio.
 He performed the intro on a twelve-string guitar, processed to sound like it was playing through an AM radio, and then overdubbed a fuller-sounding acoustic guitar solo.
 This passage was mixed to sound as though a guitarist were listening to the radio and playing along.
 As the acoustic part becomes more complex, the "radio broadcast" fades away and Gilmour's voice enters, while the rest of the band joins in.

 The intro riff is repeated several times before Gilmour sings the first verse and is then joined by the full band.
-Second verse, bridge, and third verse follow, featuring an increasingly expressive vocal from Gilmour and audible backing vocals.
+A second verse, bridge, and third verse follow, featuring an increasingly expressive vocal from Gilmour and audible backing vocals.
 At the end of the recorded song, the final solo transitions to a light, high scat singing that crossfades into wind sound effects, and finally segues into the second section of the multi-part suite "Shine On You Crazy Diamond".

 Lyrically, the song is often considered to be a direct tribute to Syd Barrett.
 However, on the documentary The Story of Wish You Were Here, Gilmour and Waters separately describe the original concept that differs from this interpretation.
-Waters, who mainly wrote the lyrics complementing Gilmour's initial riff idea and subsequent joint composition, describes the lyrics as being directed at himself, as his lyrics often are.
-Being present in one's own life and freeing one's self in order to truly experience life is a main topic in this song.
+Waters, who mainly wrote the lyrics complementing Gilmour's initial riff idea and subsequent joint composition, describes the lyrics as being directed at himself.
 Gilmour, on the other hand, recognises that he never performs the song without remembering Syd Barrett.
 Waters later adds that the song is nevertheless open to interpretation.